San Damiano Scholarship Program for Church Leadership

 - Schedule an official visit to Marian University's campus.

-- Apply for the Missionary Disciples Institute at Marian University held on campus for one week over the summer.
+- Apply for the Missionary Disciples Institute at Marian University held on campus for one week over the summer if you are not a senior.

 - Connect with us by following the San Damiano Twitter, Instagram, and Facebook accounts!